New Jersey Southern Railroad: Southern Division, Central Railroad of New Jersey

 However, from May to October the bay route was very busy indeed, with summer resident commuters, vacationers, and day visitors.
 For many years boats left Pier 10 North River, adjacent to the CNJ ferry slips at the Liberty Street Ferry Terminal, at 04:30, 10:15, 15:45, and 17:00, taking about an hour to reach Atlantic Highlands.
 The service was operated by two boats, Monmouth, built in 1888, and Sandy Hook, 1889.
 As summer traffic continued to increase, a third boat, Asbury Park, was added in 1903, and a new stop was added at Pier 81 North River (42nd St) in 1905.
 Information available for the summer of 1915 shows nine round trips, and most boat trips connected at Atlantic Highlands with four boat trains: a Point Pleasant express, a Long Branch express, a Long Branch local, and a shuttle to Atlantic Highlands.
 Extra trains were sometimes added to accommodate crowds, particularly northbound on Sunday nights.
 A few Long Branch express trains continued to Eatontown to connect with trains to southern New Jersey.

 Asbury Park, the largest boat, was sold after the 1916 season as no longer needed.
 The two older boats were kept running well into the automobile age, but Monmouth was retired after 1938 as worn out, leaving only Sandy Hook, which made the last run on the bay route in 1941.
 Sandy Hook went into war service in 1943 and was sold in 1946 for a hefty $75,000.
 Any hopes for a resumption of service after the war had been dashed when a hurricane in September 1944 destroyed both the Atlantic Highlands pier and parts of the railroad along the shore to the Shrewsbury River.
 The railroad along the shore was rebuilt, but did not last much longer.
 Passenger service from Highlands over the Shrewsbury River bridge and south to East Long Branch was eliminated in 1945.
 This ended passenger operations over the original Long Branch and Sea Shore Railroad and the original Long Branch branch of the Delaware and Raritan Bay Railroad, built in 1865 and 1860 respectively.
-Service was cut back to Atlantic Highlands in 1958 and eliminated (Matawan to Atlantic Highlands) in 1966.
+Passenger service was cut back to Atlantic Highlands in 1958 and eliminated (Matawan to Atlantic Highlands) in 1966, however freight service on the Atlantic Highlands branch limped into 1972.
 In the 1990s, most of the route from Matawan to Atlantic Highlands was made into the Henry Hudson Trail.